Here you are a list of 4 interesting Icelandic novels to help you get to know the Icelandic culture!

 Gísli Gíslason Oktavius, known as Gísli of Uppsala, was born October 29, 1907, on a farm in Sélardal in the fjord Arnarfjörður, in the Westfjords of Iceland, where he lived until his died on 31 December 1986.

-His father died in 1916, and Gísli remained on the farm with his three brothers and his mother, who died in 1950.
+His father died in 1916, and Gísli remained on the farm.
+There, with his three brothers and his mother, who died in 1950.
 As a young boy, Gísli did not like school and quickly looked at the outside world as a hostile and unpleasant place.
-He lost contact with his brothers when they left the farm, but their children sometimes came to visit, as well as other family members.
+He lost contact with his brothers when they left the farm.
+But their children sometimes came to visit, as well as other family members.
 Gísli loved reading and learned music (he played the organ) and to speak German.
 He wrote poetry and was a member of the Literary Society of Iceland.

 © All rights reserved